 Coding and Implementation

-The implementation phase, also defined as the development and coding phase, is about writing code and converting all the design documentation into actual software and is the most lengthy part of the development process.
+The implementation phase, also defined as the development and coding phase, is about writing code and converting all the design documentation into actual software, which is the most time-intensive part of the development process.

 QA Testing and Integration